The Best Lenses for the Nikon D750

 #7: The Nikon 70-200 f/2.8G VR II

-There are a couple things I primarily use the Nikon 70-200 f/2.8G VR II for:
+There are a couple of things I primarily use the Nikon 70-200 f/2.8G VR II for:

 Portraits and fast action.